Survey of Household Spending (SHS)

 After imputation, taxes are added to those diary items that should be reported with taxes excluded.
 In order to reduce the response burden, instructions are provided to the respondents indicating when to include or exclude taxes from reported expenses.
 Thus, the Goods and Services Tax (GST) and the Provincial Sales Tax (PST), or the Harmonized Sales Tax (HST) are added to the diary items, according to the appropriate federal and provincial taxation rates.

 The interview weights are first adjusted to take into account the households that did not answer the questionnaire.
-They are then adjusted so that selected survey estimates agree with aggregates or estimates from independent auxiliary sources (for more information refer to section 2.6 of the User Guide for the Survey of Household Spending, 2013, which is now available as part of the Household Expenditures Research Paper Series (62F0026M)).
+They are then adjusted so that selected survey estimates agree with aggregates or estimates from independent auxiliary sources.

 The diary weights are also subject to a series of adjustments.
 A first factor adjusts for the nonresponse to the questionnaire.
 A second factor compensates for households that respond to the questionnaire but refuse to complete the diary.
-The weights are also adjusted to demographic estimates in a manner similar to that used for the interview (for more information refer to section 2.6 of the User Guide for the Survey of Household Spending, 2013, which is now available as part of the Household Expenditures Research Paper Series (62F0026M)).
+The weights are also adjusted to demographic estimates in a manner similar to that used for the interview.

 All interview and diary expenditure variables are annualized: they are multiplied by an appropriate factor based on the reference period.
 Some expenditure data are also corrected by another adjustment factor when influential values are identified.
 For the diary, another adjustment is made to compensate for the non-responded days.